BuildOnViction/docs/docs/wp-and-research/privacy.md

 Funds are not moved out of the privacy contract.
 The user uses her own private key to create RingCT and Bulletproofs for the privacy contract to verify.
-Anonymous send obfuscates transaction sender and receive, and hides transaction amounts.
+Anonymous send obfuscates transaction sender and receiver, and hides transaction amounts.

-* The user can decide to de-anonymize her private TOMO by withdrawing all or part of his funds from the privacy contract to the user’s public wallet.
+* The user can decide to de-anonymize her private TOMO by withdrawing all or part of her funds from the privacy contract to the user’s public wallet.
 The withdrawing amount is visible on the chain but the remaining funds of the user held in the privacy contract is always hidden.